Perkins-Offi/Perkins-Offi/README.md

 - 👋 Hi, I’m Perkins
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Science, Machine Learning, and Artificial Intelligence
-- 🌱 I’m currently learning SQL and Tableau
-- 💞️ I’m looking to collaborate on Data Analysis Projects
+- 💞️ I’m looking to collaborate on Innovative Projects
 - 📫 How to reach me: perkins.offi@gmail.com

 <!---